projectzomboid-id/portal/README.md

 ## Tools

 **Markdown Editor**:
-You can use markdown editor to write your guide, we're recommendating to use [StackEdit](https://stackedit.io/) stack edit is in-browser markdown editor.
+You can use markdown editor to write your guide, we're recommend to use [StackEdit](https://stackedit.io/) stack edit is in-browser markdown editor.

 There is a few step in **Non-Advance mode** and  **Advance mode.**